rooksandkings/MicrosoftHackMarch2025/README.md

 ## Features

 - Scrapes search results from McKinsey's website using the search query "change management"
+- Uses Selenium WebDriver to render JavaScript content for reliable scraping
 - Extracts article details including title, URL, description, publication date, and article type
+- Can scrape the full content of individual articles including metadata
-- Stores data in a SQLite database using SQLAlchemy ORM
+- Stores data in SQLite databases using SQLAlchemy ORM
 - Provides a command-line interface for easy interaction
 - Includes test mode for initial deployment (first page only)
 - Handles pagination for scraping all available search result pages